MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentInsider.md

 * Error installing Smart Display app.
 * MiraCast cannot connect to dongle (QDB -> Dongle).

-## Cortana Instructions and Known Issues
-### To try Cortana:
-* Please check “Start Cortana on Boot” on Device Settings of Windows Device Portal and restart the device.
-* Navigate to Device Settings on top right of default application, click "Cortana & Search Settings", this will launch the consent page for Cortana.
-After you click "Sure" to accept the consent, you are all set for Cortana.
-* When you want to check your reminder, or traffic near you, you will be prompted to sign in with MSA.
-Please sign in so that you will have full experience Cortana.

-### You need to get one microphone and one speaker connected with your device.
-* On the Device Settings page of Windows Device Portal, check if your microphone and speaker is the one displayed against speakers and microphone.
-Click the Refresh button and make sure the correct peripherals are displayed.
-* Adjust the volume for both to be in the range 40-70%.
-(Please make sure the microphone is not 0.0)
-* Please sign in with your MSA credentials when it is prompted.
-MSA is what you use to sign in to Microsoft services such as Windows, Office, Outlook.com, OneDrive, Skype, Xbox, Cortana and more.
-An MSA enables Cortana to be a smart and personal assistant, and leverages user information to provide a compelling and useful experience.

-### Here is the hardware that we recommend:
-* Microphone: Microsoft LifeCam HD 3000, Blue Snowball iCE Condenser Microphone, Cardioid, Sound Tech CM-1000USB Table Top Conference Meeting Microphone
-* Speaker: Logitech S150 USB Speakers

-### Questions you can ask:
-* What is the traffic to my home?
-* What song is this?
-* How’s the weather?
-* Tell me a joke.

-### How to exit Cortana
-* Say “Hey, Cortana” and then say “Cancel”

-### Not supported in IoT Cortana:
-* Music playback
-* Calendar
-* Alarm
-* Timer

 ## IoT Core general known issues and work arounds

 ### For Raspberry Pi